-SOCIAL POLICY OF THE EBRO FOODS GROUP MDR-P 65(a) Contents: Commitment to the social needs and creation of value for local communities is one of the strategic focal points of the Corporate Social Responsibility Policy of the Ebro Foods Group.
+Social Policy of the Ebro Foods Group MDR-P 65(α) Contents: Commitment to the social needs and creation of value for local communities is one the strategic focal points of the Corporate Social Responsibility Policy of the Ebro Foc Group.
 Accordingly, all social action shall be conducted in accordance with the principles of transparency, adaptability and value added.
-Social action shall refer mainly to the following areas, without prejudice to any others that may be considered: i. assistance and social integration initiatives in the Group's areas of influence; ii. projects related with education and access to employment; iii. donations of food produced by the Group; iv. programmes to develop social and environmental crop standards leading to sustainable farming; and v. promotion of healthy eating, offering consumers a broad range of Group products focusing on the Health segment.
+Social action shall refer mainly to the following areas, without prejudice to any other that may be considered: i. assistance and social integration initiatives in the Group's areas of influence; ii. projects related with education and access to employment; iii. donations of food produced by the Group; iv. programmes to develop social and environmental crop standards leading sustainable farming; v. promotion of healthy eating, offering consumers a broad range of Group products focusing on the Health segment.
 MDR-P 65(b) Scope: This policy is applicable to Ebro Foods, S.A. and the other companies in its Group.
 The Policy is also extended to the Ebro Foods Foundation (the "Foundation"), through the professionals of the Group who collaborate with it.
-MDR-P 65(c) Most senior level accountable for implementation: The programmes developed by the Company, the Group and the Foundation in the area of social action are reported annually to or in: • Board of Directors • General Meeting of Shareholders of the Company • Group Non-Financial Statement • Website of the Ebro Group Foundation MDR-P 65(d) N/A MDR-P 65(e) N/A MDR-P 65(f) Availability: This Policy is available on the Group's corporate website (Política Acción Social).
-Privately, this Policy is also in the different intranets of the Group and must necessarily be made available to any supplier/ service provider in the Group's supply chain.
+MDR-P 65(c) Most senior level accountable for implementation: The programmes developed by the Company, the Group and the Foundation in the area of social action are reported annually to or in: Board of Directors General Meeting of Shareholders of the Company Group Non-Financial Statement Website of the Ebro Group Foundation MDR-P 65(d) N/A MDR-P 65(e) N/A MDR-P 65(f) Availability: This Policy is available on the Group's corporate website (Política Acción Social).
+Privately, this Policy is also in the different intranets of the Group and must necessarily be made available to any supplier/service provider in the Group's supply chain.